2024 Public Health Partnership Conference

-The New York State Public Health Association (NYSPHA), New York State Association of County Health Officials (NYSACHO), New York State Association for Rural Health (NYSARH) and the NYS Conference on Environmental Health Directors (CEHD) invite you to submit a proposal to present at the 2022 Public Health Partnership Conference.
-The event will be held April 28 - 29, 2022 at Niagara Falls Convention Center in Niagara Falls, New York, with a pre-conference workshop to be held on April 27th.
+The New York State Public Health Association (NYSPHA), New York State Association of County Health Officials (NYSACHO) and the New York State Association for Rural Health (NYSARH) invite you to submit a proposal to present at the 2023 NYS Public Health Partnership Conference.
+The event will be held April 27- 28, 2023 at the Sonesta White Plains in Westchester County, New York, with a pre-conference workshop to be held on April 26th.

 The Public Health Partnership Conference is a one-of-a-kind event in NYS where public health professionals from all settings can engage in public health learning opportunities designed to enhance personal growth and renewal, as well as to provide you with takeaways that will aid in the critical work you to do improve community health outcomes.
 Presenting at the conference provides an opportunity for you to share your expertise with public health professionals and early entry career professionals on a variety of current and emerging issues while building a rich networking community.
 We thank you for your participation and engagement.

 The Public Health Partnership Conference seeks presentations on the topics listed below with suggested areas noted.
 Presentations are encouraged that address innovative interventions, best practices, and achievements under these topics: